Tragic Stories From The Life Of Judy Garland

 Judy Garland was an undeniably sparkling presence on film, from her breakthrough role in The Wizard of Oz to later successes like A Star Is Born.
-Unfortunately, her life was marked by suffering; all of the horrible things that happened to Judy Garland would dominate any faithful biography of the talented but tragic actress.
+Unfortunately, her life was marked by suffering; all of the horrible things that happened to her would dominate any faithful biography of the talented but tragic actress.

 Her Childhood Was Dominated By Her Ambitious Stage Mom

 Mrs. Gumm, a frustrated vaudevillian, put young Frances onstage when she was only two-and-a-half years old, adding her to an act with her two sisters.
-The Gumms relocated to Lancaster, CA, when Frances was four years old; Ethel wanted to get her children as close as possible to the film and entertainment center of Los Angeles.
+The Gumms relocated to Lancaster, CA, when Frances was 4 years old; Ethel wanted to get her children as close as possible to the film and entertainment center of Los Angeles.